Self-preparers have an easy option for professional support!

 Call, email or text.
-Support is usually available on the same day.
+Support is usually available on the same day or the next day.

 What is the cost of support?

-In most cases the cost is the same as for other tax preparation services as listed at http://tonynovak.com/taxes/.
-In some cases I elect to offer support with no charge.
+In most cases the cost is the same as for other individual services, typically starting at $100 per month for individual clients without a business.
+More information on tax preparation services is listed at http://tonynovak.com/taxes/.

 The tax adviser’s legal and due diligence requirements are the same regardless of whether advising or preparing a tax return.
 Also, the task of understanding and correcting another person’s work takes more time than simply preparing a tax return.